NBS8651 : Managing in Extreme Contexts

 Teaching Rationale And Relationship

-The lectures will focus on delivering the underpinning knowledge related to the module’s 4 key themes.
-These themes will then be explored and debated in more detail using contextualised role-play tasks and case studies in the workshop sessions.
-The workshop sessions will also offer opportunities for formative peer and tutor feedback.
+The lectures will focus on delivering the underpinning knowledge related to the module’s key themes.
+These themes will then be explored in more detail using contextualised examples in the workshop sessions.
+The structured online guided tasks will give students the opportunities to engage in a range of tasks related to the module learning outcomes.
 The drop in sessions will enable the students to ask about any assessment related queries.

 Assessment Methods